Muscle & Joint Pain During Menopause: Causes and How to Make it Easier

 4. Minimize Your Stress

-Stress is a lesser-known reason for your muscle and joint pain.
+Stress is a lesser-known culprit behind your muscle and joint pain.
 When we experience stress, the rise in cortisol levels leads to an immediate inflammatory response.
 Combined with the drop in estrogen levels, it becomes the perfect storm for pain and swelling.

 Minimize your stress by practicing 1-2 self-care activities every day that you enjoy.
 Whether that be meditating, reading a book, or grabbing coffee with a friend, it’s important to make time for yourself in a positive and fulfilling way.